Documentation#

 If you write a new GHComponents you will most probably already have created and filled a metadata.json file.
 DF uses this file to automatically generate the documentation for the GHComponents.
 The only thing you need to do is:

-The list-table:: is organized in two columns so if not pair add simply two empty strings - to the end of the last entry.
+list-table::is organized in two columns so if not pair add simply two empty strings-to the end of the last entry.add it to the

 Our custom sphinx extension sphinx_ghcomponent_parser will automatically parse the metadata.json file and generate the documentation for the GHComponent✨✨.